 In a story, 'heart' often refers to the core emotions, themes, or the essence that gives the story depth and meaning.

-In a story, 'impression' usually refers to the effect or influence that the story has on the reader or listener.
-It's how the story makes them feel or think.
+In the realm of stories, 'impressions' often refer to the overall effect or influence the story has on the reader or viewer.
+It's like how the story makes you feel or what you remember about it.